For 13-18 year olds with a cleft lip and/or palate

 When you are 16-20 years old, if you have finished your treatment you will probably be discharged from the Cleft Team.
 This means your ‘treatment pathway‘ is finished.
 However, you can still have further appointments or treatment at any time in the future if there’s anything else that you think would be beneficial for you.

 It will be your responsibility to book appointments and get help for any problems you’re having, but it will also mean you’re in control of your own healthcare, which is an important step towards adulthood.
-If you lose contact with your team or move to a different area you can find contact details of your nearest team here.
+If you lose contact with your team or move to a different area you can find the contact details of your nearest team here.

 Top tip: Write down any questions or worries you have before an appointment with your Cleft Team, and take your time to make sure all of them are answered.
 Even if you think they’re silly questions, it’s important to ask!

-What treatment might you get as a teenager?
+What treatment might you receive?

 Every Cleft Team is different, so it’s important to talk to yours if you want to know more about what you can expect over your teenage years.